- Administrator/Office Job Responsibilities

 Parents will be asked to bring a change of clothing if a child arrives dressed inappropriately.
 Also, please ensure that your child always has a change of clothes as a spare for throughout the school year in their backpack – especially important for primary grades (K-3rd).

 All chaperones volunteering on field trips will be required to complete a district Volunteer Application which may include a Washington State background check and complete a Chaperone Guidelines Form.

 Additionally, we are not able to allow siblings of students on the field trip to participate in the field trip, even if the parent is a chaperone.

 A "Lost and Found" for large items, such as jackets and sweatshirts, is maintained in the lobby near the office.
 It may be moved for better visibility at times.
-All left items that remain unclaimed are given to charitable organizations at internals during or at the end of the school year.
+All left items that remain unclaimed are given to charitable organizations at intervals during or at the end of the school year.
 Please be sure that all articles of clothing and other items are marked with your child's name.
 Small or valuable items are kept in the office and must be identified.